callawaycloud/apex-transactional-outbox/README.md

 -   **Message TTL (time-to-live)**: Automatically remove messages & outbox records after they have been completed

 ### Planned improvements:
-- **Automatic Circuit Breaking**: If a message to be delivered to a subscription, a "Circuit Breaker" can be triggered to prevent other attempts for a period of time
+- **Automatic Circuit Breaking**: If relay fails, a "Circuit Breaker" can be triggered to prevent other attempts for a period of time.
 - **Unique Message Controls**: Add ability to control message uniqueness.
-    - Only allowing a specific message to be queued once (must be considered with message TTL)
+    - Only allowing a specific message to be queued once:
+        - Per Execution Context
+        - Ever (must be considered with message TTL)
-    - Not creating a duplicate outbox if one is already active (to increase efficiency)
+        - While outbox already active (to increase efficiency)

 *`*`: This framework provides a [delivery guarantee of "At Least Once"](https://aws.plainenglish.io/message-delivery-and-processing-guarantees-in-message-driven-and-event-driven-systems-8f17338763c2).
 Measures have been put in place to prevent duplicate message delivery, but it is possible in rare circumstances.*